 In 2013, FACES provided HIV/AIDS care to more than 140,000 patients.
 The program’s HIV testing and counseling services have reached more than 740,000 people since 2005, and prevention of mother-to-child transmission services have reached more than 200,000 women.

 Advancing comprehensive care

 Bixby Center researchers are examining how to provide comprehensive care for HIV-positive people affected by related conditions.
-For more than 20 years, Bixby’s University of Zimbabwe (UZ)-UCSF Collaborative Research Programme has helped define policies on comprehensive care for HIV and AIDS-related illnesses.
-UZ-UCSF research has informed national and global guidelines on the treatment and clinical management of HIV/AIDS and related conditions, such as co-infection with tuberculosis.
+For more than 20 years, Bixby’s University of Zimbabwe College of Health Sciences Clinical Trials Unit (UZCHS-CTU), formally University of Zimbabwe-UCSF Collaborative Research Programme (UZ-UCSF), has helped define policies on comprehensive care for HIV and AIDS-related illnesses.
+UZCHS-CTU research has informed national and global guidelines on the treatment and clinical management of HIV/AIDS and related conditions, such as co-infection with tuberculosis.

 Our FACES team is evaluating a toolkit for health care providers in safer conception strategies that will be used to create standardized counseling, guide policy and influence the scale-up of safer conception strategies in East Africa.

 Innovating research methods

 There is growing recognition that even the most effective HIV/AIDS prevention and treatment medicines or programs truly work only when individuals and communities respond to them positively.
 That's why Bixby Center HIV/AIDS experts are spearheading the integration of social science methods into biomedical research.For example, Bixby researchers are part of the SEARCH project – the largest trial ever to test the concept of HIV treatment as prevention.
 Bixby researchers are integrating rigorous social science methods into SEARCH, evaluating how a universal HIV testing and treatment strategy influences HIV-related beliefs and behaviors in East Africa.